Kitware/vtk-js/Sources/Rendering/WebGPU/README.md

 - PBR lighting to replace the simple model currently coded
 - eventually switch to using IBOs and flat interpolation
 - cropping planes for polydata, image, volume mappers
-- update widgets to use the new async hardware selector API
 - add rgb texture support to volume renderer
 - add lighting to volume rendering
 - add line zbuffer offset to handle coincident
-- possibly change the zbuffer equation to be linear float30

 Waiting on fixes/dev in WebGPU spec
 - more cross platform testing and bug fixing, firefox and safari

 # Recently ToDone
+- possibly change the zbuffer equation to be linear float32
+- update widgets to use the new async hardware selector API
 - image display (use 3d texture)
 - create new volume renderer built for multivolume rendering
   - traverse all volumes and register with volume pass - done